tokenized/docs/order-of-operations-contract.md

 Once the vote is over (time limited) the smart contract counts the votes and publishes the result to the blockchain.

 #### 6. Contract Amendment
-If the successful motion requires any changes to be made to the contract, the Issuer must issue a new Contract Amendment action with the updated details and a new version number for the contract.
-This is not something that happens automatically and the smart contract will not allow the Issuer to change fields that it is not authorised to change without authorisation unless the issuer includes a pointer to a vote result authorising the change of that item.
+If the successful motion requires any changes to be made to the contract, the issuer must issue a new Contract Amendment action with the updated details and a new version number for the contract.
+This is not something that happens automatically and the smart contract will not allow the issuer to change fields that it is not authorised to change without authorisation unless the issuer includes a pointer to a vote result authorising the change of that item.

 #### 7. Rejection/Contract Formation
-Once the amendment has been checked against the Smart Contract rules, the Smart Contract will either send a rejection notice in the case that the Issuer is trying to make a change that isn't supported by the necessary motions, or it will issue a Contract Formation action that includes all of the changes made to the smart contract.
+Once the amendment has been checked against the smart contract rules, the smart contract will either send a rejection notice in the case that the issuer is trying to make a change that isn't supported by the necessary motions, or it will issue a Contract Formation action that includes all of the changes made to the smart contract.